A systematic optimization approach for a class of statistical inference problems utilizing data augmentation: A systematic approach to construct surrogate functions for a class of optimization problems

-Since we are considering the optimization of the function $\m{V}(\bs{\theta})$, we can also consider the optimization of the function From \eqref{eq:log_J}, we define the following auxiliary functions: where $\hat{\bs \theta}^{(i)}$ is the $i$th estimate of $\bs \theta$.
-Thus, from \eqref{eq:Q_gen} and \eqref{eq:H_gen} we obtain As in the EM algorithm, for any $\bs \theta$, and using Jensen's inequality, it can be shown that the auxiliary function $\mathcal{H}(\boldsymbol{\theta},\hat{\boldsymbol{\theta}}^{(i)} )$ in \eqref{eq:H_gen} is a decreasing one. \begin{remark} The kernel function $K(\bs z, \bs{\theta})$ satisfies the standing assumption $ K(\bs z, \bs{\theta}) > 0$ since the proposed scheme is built, among others,on the logarithm of the kernel function $K(\bs z, \bs{\theta})$.
-The definition of the kernel function in \eqref{eq:cost_kernel} allows for kernels that are not probability density functions (pdf's).
+\begin{remark} The kernel function $K(\bs z, \bs{\theta})$ satisfies the standing assumption $ K(\bs z, \bs{\theta}) > 0$ since the proposed scheme is built, among others, on the logarithm of the kernel function $K(\bs z, \bs{\theta})$.
+The definition of the kernel function in \eqref{eq:cost_kernel} allows for kernels that are not pdf's.
 On the other hand, some kernels may correspond to a scaled version of a pdf.
 In that sense, for the cost function in \eqref{eq:cost_kernel} we can define a new kernel and a new measure as